 - Design your customer service workflow for subject access requests

 - Give customers the ability to keep data up to date

 - Enable data portability

 It goes without saying that you should consult with your own legal counsel in your part of the world, and that this list is a brief introduction to help guide you in creating a GDPR-compliant digital customer experience - but we hope it helps.

 Examine your customer experience

 It can be difficult to see all the opportunities within your organisation when you’re working inside it day in day out.
 This is why we run two Experience Workshops each month.
-These have helped many global organisations gain a fresh perspective on their customer experience to assess new opportunities.
+These have helped many healthcare and pharmaceutical organisations gain a fresh perspective on their customer experience to assess new opportunities.